 The sperm count of a male is a key part in fertility treatments such as IVF and ICSI.
-If a male has a low sperm count it can lead the couple to make a decision to move on to a donor program or seek other treatment options.
-A lot of men are very reluctant to face the reality that they may be the reason for the infertility, this reluctance makes undergoing a test difficult on some occasions.
+If a male has a low sperm count, it can lead the couple to make a decision to move on to a donor program or seek other treatment options.
+A lot of men are very reluctant to face the reality that they may be the reason for the infertility, which makes undergoing a test difficult on some occasions.
 The fact of the matter is that receiving a semen analysis should be done sooner rather than later.
-All too often the blame for infertility is placed upon the shoulders of the women, but that is clearly not always the case.
+All too often the blame for infertility is placed upon the shoulders of women, but that is clearly not always the case.

 Uses for Semen Analysis/Sperm Count

 Semen analysis is most commonly used in two instances, both of which have to do with fertility.
 The first reason is that a male will have this procedure done after a vasectomy to see if it was successful, and it will also be conducted after a vasectomy reversal to see if that was successful as well.
 Another common usage for a semen analysis is to determine if the male partner is the reason for a couple’s infertility.
 In conducting a semen analysis, a specialist will check for irregularities and abnormally low sperm counts, both of which can lead to a failed pregnancy attempt.

 Irregularities in sperm can mean a number of different things.
 For example, a sperm may be rendered ineffective if it has a double tail or a double head.
 There are also instances where individual sperm are simply too small to be useful.
 If any of these problems or others are discovered, a specialist may be able to offer a viable option for treatment.